 Engineered wood without glue or nails

 Another good option to consider: engineered wood without glue or nails, better known as “floating floor”.
 As the name indicates, this type of flooring is neither glued nor nailed to the ground.
-In order to install it, one must simply slot the floorboards one into the other.
-Floating floor is also a more eco-friendly option.
+To install it, one must simply slot the floorboards one into the other.
+A floating floor is also a more eco-friendly option.
 Since it isn’t permanently secured to the floor- which doesn’t mean that the boards will move around easily- the floor can be detached piece by piece and used in another room.

 Do you want to know how to install a floating floor?
 Read our article on the subject.